rahulyhg/youtrack-interface/README.md

 [![Circle CI](https://circleci.com/gh/juno-media/youtrack-csv/tree/master.svg?style=svg)](https://circleci.com/gh/juno-media/youtrack-csv/tree/master)

--------- still in development and definitely not stable or ready yet -----

 #### installation
-*composer install
+* composer install
-*make sure the 'timings', 'cache', 'uploads' and 'export' folders have apache/nginx read & write permissions *fill in he details in customSettings.php, its very important change the cookie encryption key for security reasons.
+* make sure the 'timings', 'cache', 'uploads' and 'export' folders have apache/nginx read & write permissions
+* fill in he details in customSettings.php, its very important change the cookie encryption key for security reasons.
 * run composer install

-#### current limitations
-can only import issues using users with Youtrack admin permissions

 #### notes
 Custom fields may not have a ¬ in the name for custom fields form to work.